Tee Higgins Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Matchup vs. Kansas City

-- Higgins had 62 receiving yards in one career matchup against the Chiefs, 9.5 fewer than his receiving yards prop bet over/under for Sunday's game (71.5).
+- Against the Chiefs, Higgins collected 62 receiving yards in only career matchup, 10.5 fewer than his over/under for Sunday's game.

-- Higgins did not have a touchdown catch in that game against the Chiefs.

-- The Chiefs have the NFL's 25th-ranked pass defense this season, giving up 263.6 yards per game through the air.
+- The 263.6 passing yards the Chiefs give up per game makes them the NFL's 25th-ranked pass defense this season.

-- The Chiefs have given up 27 passing TDs this season (1.6 per game), ranking them 16th among NFL defenses.
+- The Chiefs have surrendered 27 touchdowns through the air (1.6 per game).
+They are 16th in the league in that category.

 Recent Performances